pypy/pypy.org/posts/2024/08/toy-knownbits.md

 of Hypothesis and Z3.
 The idea is to use hypothesis to pick random abstract values.
 Then we compute the abstract result using our transfer function.
-Afterwards we can ask Z3 to find us an abstract result that is better than the one our tranfer function produced.
+Afterwards we can ask Z3 to find us an abstract result that is better than the one our transfer function produced.
 If Z3 finds a better abstract result, we have a concrete example of imprecision for our transfer function.
 Those tests aren't strict proofs, because they rely on generating random abstract values, but they can still be valuable (not for the transfer functions in this blog